777pxy/auLait/README.md

 ### Next-Auth

 I wanted this project to be fast to develop so I could focus more on the website instead of implementing authentication manually so next-auth was the obvious choice here with Next.js.

+## Git

+This project enforces a rebase only policy as I think it's a lot cleaner and easier to work with.